 Practice and hone your craft diligently.
 A scriptwriter writes a DOP shoots, an editor edits.
 Remember, a film once out of the hands of the filmmaker can neither be defended nor excused for its shortcomings and speaks for itself.

 Film and movie making is a collaborative process.
-Do not be shy about asking for advice and assistance from a wide range of sources.
-The Internet is a great research resource, but nothing beats getting your experience on location.
+Don’t be shy about asking for advice and assistance from a wide range of sources.
+Reach out to local and international film distributors and set up meetings with them.

 Sites such as WithoutABox inform you of upcoming film festivals, as well as screenwriting and pitching competitions.

-Also, taking advantage of student and new filmmaker categories at local and regional festivals will expose you to high-caliber competition and widen your network of producers, financiers, and like-minded individuals.
+In addition, taking advantage of student and new filmmaker categories at local and regional festivals will expose you to high-calibre competition and widen your network of producers, financiers, and like-minded individuals.